 Don’t forget, you can parlay expat article assignments into complimentary travel perks.
 This includes free meals, accommodations, tours, entry to tourist attractions, and transport.
 So you still can benefit with complimentary travel in exchange for writing a story.

 Some of my most spectacular comped travel has been on assignment for expat magazines.
-One press trips included a week-long trip down France’s gorgeous Burgundy Canal on a 126-foot-long luxury boutique hotel barge.
-For another we stayed 28 nights in 12 different high-end luxury resorts and villas on the island paradise that is Bali.
+One press trips included a week-long cruise down France’s gorgeous Burgundy Canal on a 126-foot-long luxury boutique hotel barge.
+Another time, we stayed 28 nights in 12 different high-end luxury resorts and villas on the island paradise that is Bali.
 And I even did an article where we visited several of Arizona’s finest resorts for an expat magazine - without leaving my own country.

 Use your imagination and you’ll find there are many opportunities writing for expat magazines, no matter where you live.